terrytilley/books-challenge-ui/README.md

 # Capital On tap Frontend Challenge v1

-This is our challenge for the front-end developer position at [CapitalOnTap](https://capitalontap.com/en).
+This is our challenge for the front-end developer position at [Capital On Tap](https://capitalontap.com/en).

 You're probably already participating in our hiring process, but if you stumble here by accident, read the document to the end and if you are interested, you can start the process from here.